Japanese Public Key Infrastructure (JPKI)

 You can reduce the costs that customers are incurring such as preparing, filling out and mailing identity verification documents and applications.

 For example, in order to make a identity verification when opening a bank account, it is necessary to submit identity verification documents and an application form.
 However, if you use Japanese Public Key Infrastructure, you can make a identity verification and apply online.
-This will reduce the costs required for document preparation, filling out, mailing, etc. In addition, by transcribing the information from the four types of information recorded in the electronic certification for signatures (address, name, date of birth, and gender), the burden and errors associated with customer input will be reduced.
-In addition, since the identity verification will be completed online, it will be possible to provide services without restrictions on time and place.
+This will reduce the costs required for document preparation, filling out, mailing, etc. In addition, by transcribing the information from the four types of information recorded in the electronic certificate for signatures (address, name, date of birth, gender), the burden and errors associated with customer input will be reduced.
+In addition, since the identity verification will be completed online, we will be able to provide services that are not limited by time or location.

 2. 2.
 Reduce administrative costs